Luchinka Primary School Borehole Project – Zambia

 This project accrues to the benefit of girls, and works to keep them in school.
 It is in the spirit and support of the official Let Girls Learn program, and we designate it LGL+.

-Emily McKeone worked with Water Charity as a PCV and completed a prototype of 3 school borehole project, the Mansa School Borehole Project.
-Water Charity assisted Emily with her organization, Water for Zambia to become a Return Peace Corp Volunteer and complete 13 more school wells.
+Emily McKeone worked with Water Charity as a PCV and completed a prototype of 3 school borehole projects, including the Mansa School Borehole Project.
+Water Charity assisted Emily with her organization, Water for Zambia to become a Return Peace Corps Volunteer and complete 13 more school wells.
 This project is #3 of 13 school boreholes.

 This project has been fully paid for by an anonymous donor.